FallibleInc/security-guide-for-developers/README.md

 - [ ] Check for no/default passwords for `databases` especially MongoDB & Redis.
 BTW MongoDB sucks, avoid it.
 - [ ] Use SSH to access your machines, do no setup a password.
 - [ ] Install updates timely to act upon zero day vulnerabilities like Heartbleed, Shellshock.
 - [ ] Modify server config to use TLS 1.2 for HTTPS and disable all other schemes.
+(The tradeoff is good)
+- [ ] Do not leave the DEBUG mode on.
+In some frameworks, DEBUG mode can give access full-fledged REPL or shells or expose critical data in error messages stacktraces.
 - [ ] Be prepared for bad actors & DDOS - use [Cloudflare](https://www.cloudflare.com/ddos/)
 - [ ] Setup monitoring for your systems and log stuff (use Newrelic or something like that)
 - [ ] If developing for enterprise customers, adhere to compliance requirements.
 If AWS S3, consider using the feature to [encrypt data](http://docs.aws.amazon.com/AmazonS3/latest/dev/UsingServerSideEncryption.html).
 If using AWS EC2, consider using the feature to use encrypted volumes (even boot volumes can be encypted now).